gxdeange/STM32-4-Channel-Brushed-DC-Motor-Driver-5V/README.md

 # PROGRAMMING NOTE

 This MCU does not use an external crystal.
-The Internal RC Clock (HSI) must be initialised at the start of you sketch.
+The Internal RC Clock (HSI) must be initialised at the start of your code.